NunzioKnerr/pannotator_package_source/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-## pannotator Source Code
+## pannotator

 The Panospheric Image Annotator in R (pannotator) software package provides an easy-to-use interface for visualising 360 degree camera images on satellite imagery and annotating the images with data selected from user-defined drop-down menus.
-It’s designed for use in ecological and biogeographical research but can be used to extract data from any spatially explicit 360 degree camera imagery.
+It is designed for use in ecological and biogeographical research but can be used to extract data from any spatially explicit 360 degree camera imagery.

-The package was built using Golem and is web application that can run locally on any current computer system.

-See the instructions below to get everything installed an running.

 This vignette provides an overview of the functionality of the package, including setup and configuration, interface layout, image selection, drop-down menu specification, annotation of image files, and exporting data.

 ## Installation

+### Minimum Requirements

+To use this package, please ensure your system meets the following minimum requirements:

+- **R version**: 4.4.0 or higher

+- **RStudio version**: 2024.04.2+764 or higher

+- **Shiny version**: 1.9.1 or higher

+Additionally, ensure that all necessary system dependencies are installed for optimal performance.

+Below is some code to help ensure all dependencies are met:

-The pannotator package makes extensive use of ExifTool by Phil Harvey ([Exiftool.org](https://exiftool.org/)).
+The software makes extensive use of ExifTool by Phil Harvey ([Exiftool.org](https://exiftool.org/)).
 To make installation of ExifTool accessible in R there is a package exiftoolr that you must install by running the code below.